Rampalamp/croziercreative-next-ts/README.md

     2. Seems to respond in size well enough
     3. Now skewed
 2. SKILLS
-    1. Create cloud of svgs with a grid maybe?
+    1. Skills SVG cloud created
-    2. Do something with the text blerb.
+    2. Create a SkillsProvider and have it display text when clicking on each SVG?
 3. AUDITS
     1. Message for Audits (hopefully one day it will actually contain links or content of completed audits)
 4. DAPP